chaseruskin/orbit/docs/src/topic/swapping.md

 ### Manifest files

-The string pattern for an ip's `ip.source` field is allowed to contain any of the following keys:
+The string pattern for a project's `project.source` field is allowed to contain any of the following keys:

-- `orbit.ip.name`: The name of the ip being downloaded.
+- `orbit.project.name`: The name of the project being downloaded.
-- `orbit.ip.version`: The version of the ip being downloaded.
+- `orbit.project.version`: The version of the project being downloaded.

 ### Fileset patterns